SGhuman123/Tableau-Portfolio/Udemy Tableau/README.md

 - Section 6:
-  - In this sectionI used the following datset:
+  - In this section, I used the following datset:
     - P1-UK-Bank-Customers.csv
   - Use case:
     - The dataset was used to create a dashboard to show the distribution of customers by balance, age, gender and job classification where the dashboard will adjust accordingly based on a particular region on the map.